Learning from Viral Information: Steady States and Equilibrium Steady States

 \section{Steady States and Equilibrium Steady States}

-We begin this section by describing the structure of steady states under a fixed strategy $\sigma$.
-We then distinguish informative and misleading steady states.
-The third subsection describes equilibrium strategies and the structure of steady states under equilibrium behavior.
-The final section considers how this structure changes as we change the model parameters.
+We begin this section by analyzing the evolution of a society under an arbitrary fixed strategy.
+We show the society converges to a steady state and distinguish informative and misleading steady states.
+We then apply this analysis to characterize equilibrium strategies and the structure of steady states under equilibrium behavior.
+Our main result shows there is at least one misleading steady state at equilibrium if and only if the virality weight is above a threshold level.